 Make sure that hatches, companion ways or port holes under the tarp or shrink wrap are open to allow air inside the boat.

-First of all; Do Not Use Bleach to remove stains from vinyl.
+First of all; Do Not Use Bleach on vinyl.
 You can cause permanent damage.

-When left too long, mold stainpenetrate into the vinyl and become indelible.
-You will have to replace that section of vinyl or live with the stain, but before you do, here are a few things you can try.
-You have little to lose.
+I suspect that your stain may be indelible and you will have to replace that section of vinyl or live with the stain, but before you do, here are a few things you can try.
+You have little to loose.

 The solution used by most professionals for tough spots on vinyl is a 50/50 solution of EZ Vinyl Cleaner and Boat Scrub.
-Try rubbing away the stain with this solution using a cloth or a small scrub brush.
+Try rubbing a small spot with this solution on a cloth or a small scrub brush.
 If this lightens the stain, try exposing the stained section to the sun, as much as possible for several weeks.
 UV has been known to bleach almost everything.
-The sun damage should be minimal, and it will help remove the stain.
+The sun damage should be minimal and it will help remove the stain.

 To clean the seats, first spray EZ Vinyl Cleaner, full strength onto the mold and let stand for 10 to 15 minutes.
 Wet the seats with water and spray EZ Vinyl Cleaner, full strength onto the seats.
 Scrub the seats with a scrub brush to clean the indentations in the pattern and rinse clean.
 If stains still remain, scrub these areas with a 50/50 solution of EZ Vinyl Cleaner and Boat Scrub, until the stain is removed.
 If stains still remain, uncover the boat and let the sun get at the seats for a couple of weeks.
 Sun acts as natural bleach.
 If the stain still remains then they will have to be recovered.
 Chlorine bleach, aggressive solvents etc. will remove the stain but ruin the vinyl in the process, so you will have to recover.